Skip to main content

 Reading and writing sensor values

-Reading sensors populates values in the gauges tab.
+Starts/stops reading sensors and populates values in the gauges tab.

-Writing weather means writing the sensor values into the weather of the current event.
+Enables writing the sensor values into the weather of the current event.
+That means when writing is enabled, for each reading a line in the weather view is created.